 - When you’re done, feel free to print this out or save it as pdf to send to your client for billing.
 We recommend using 1 spreadsheet per project and duplicate the tab with the issue date to keep a record of all the invoices you sent in one place.

 Download the free architecture invoice template so you can send invoices and get paid quickly (available as Google Sheets and Excel).
 You can use this free template to detail how much you should bill your client based on percentage completed in phases or hourly rate.

 Why Use an Invoicing Software for Architects

 Using a spreadsheet for invoicing is effective - but not efficient.
 You have to go through piles of timesheets every month to get the billable hours.
 And not to mention - tracking down expenses.
 Generating invoices shouldn’t take up your whole weekend.

 That’s why we designed Monograph, an invoicing software for architects that can create an invoice in 1 click.
 No more manual calculations or shuffling through timesheets.

 As architects, we understand every project is contracted to bill differently.
 Our smart invoicing panel allows you to invoice by Phase, Role or Activity, and let you easily access all your important billable time right on the invoice page.
 Even better, if you bill by phase, Monograph tracks how much you previously invoiced for you to easily reference.

-Keep your bookkeeper happy by direct integration with Quickbook.
-You can pull all the data you need from Quickbook to generate your invoices within Monograph and send it back to Quickbook for billing to your clients.
+Keep your bookkeeper happy by direct integration with Quickbook Online.
+You can pull all the data you need from Quickbook Online to generate your invoices within Monograph and send it back to Quickbook Online for billing to your clients.
 This is the easiest way to invoice your client with accurate data while keeping your accounting stored in one place.